Eduardo Bonvallet

 Eduardo Guillermo Bonvallet Godoy (13 January 1955 – 18 September 2015) was a Chilean footballer who played as a defensive midfielder and later developed a sportscasting career.

-He was best known for his strong and rather harsh commentaries on Chilean football players, coaches and managerial structures.
-Bonvallet had put himself forward repeatedly for the position of coach for the national team.
-Bonvallet had experience training university-level teams, such as Universidad Gabriela Mistral.
+He was best known for his strong and rather harsh commentaries on Chilean football players, coaches, and managerial structures.
+Bonvallet repeatedly put himself forward for the position of coach of the national team.
+He also had experience coaching university-level teams, such as Universidad Gabriela Mistral.

 Playing career

 Club

-He played for local giants Universidad de Chile and Universidad Católica and had spells in the NASL with Tampa Bay Rowdies and Fort Lauderdale Strikers.
+He played for local giants Universidad de Chile and Universidad Católica and had spells in the NASL with the Tampa Bay Rowdies and the Fort Lauderdale Strikers.

 International

-Bonvallet made his international debut in 1979, earning a total of 24 caps, but no scoring.
+Bonvallet made his international debut in 1979, earning a total of 24 caps without scoring.
 He represented his country in one FIFA World Cup qualification match and played in three games at the 1982 FIFA World Cup.

 Managerial career

 In 2007, Bonvallet was appointed manager of Deportivo Temuco (owned by Nehuen S.A.).
-The club was in difficulties, losing many games before Bonvallet took charge.
-This was his first chance to manage a professional team in the second division but success eluded him, Temuco being relegated to the Chilean third division.
+The club was struggling, having lost many games before Bonvallet took charge.
+This was his first opportunity to manage a professional team in the second division, but success eluded him, and Temuco was relegated to the Chilean third division.

-In 2010, he assumed as coach of Sportverein Jugendland Fussball from Peñaflor in the Chilean Tercera B, with Kormac Valdebenito as the Sport Manager.
+In 2010, he assumed the role of coach of Sportverein Jugendland Fussball from Peñaflor in the Chilean Tercera B, with Kormac Valdebenito as the sports manager.

 Media career

-Bonvallet had also coined a lot of insulting words and phrases in Chilean Spanish, which became popular on his show TVO Channel thanks to the involuntary aid of another one, Caiga Quién Caiga.
+Bonvallet also coined many insulting words and phrases in Chilean Spanish, which became popular on his TVO Channel show thanks to the involuntary help of another show, Caiga Quién Caiga.
 Some of his notorious phrases were: